jlin100/Flatiron-Blogs/Blogs/Pokemon_Team_Builder.md

 At the end of the day, I think my hard work was well worth it :)

-## What I Made This Experience Enjoyable
+## What Made This Experience Enjoyable
 I really had fun doing the styling and coming up with different designs for the layout of my WebApp.
 I have terrible OCD, so I have to make sure everything fits to my liking.
 I spent several hours googling and looking up different CSS methods that I can incorporate into my project.

 ![Bounce](https://raw.githubusercontent.com/jlin100/Flatiron-Blogs/main/Image/bounce.png)